pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ## Working with `kubectl`

-Kubernetes administartors will commonly interact with the Kuberetes API server using the [`kubectl` command line tool](https://kubernetes.io/docs/reference/kubectl/).
-As you progress through your cloud natvie journey, you will find that there are other tools available for deploying, managing, and monitoring Kubernetes clusters.
+Kubernetes administrators will commonly interact with the Kubernetes API server using the [`kubectl` command line tool](https://kubernetes.io/docs/reference/kubectl/).
+As you progress through your cloud native journey, you will find that there are other tools available for deploying, managing, and monitoring Kubernetes clusters.
 However, basic knowledge of `kubectl` is essential.

 ### Connecting to your AKS cluster